CiprianoFreitas/ciprianofreitas.github.io/_posts/2016-05-29-Motivation-Crash.md

 I started by asking myself what motivated me that day, or why do I get excited when I watch an inspiring video or read an interesting article and found some interesting information.

 What happens is that our brain lies to us.
-When we tell ourselves that we're going to write an album in the next few months or that we're going to be more productive next week or that we are going to have an amazing idea for a product that is going to make us a member of the [Three Commas Club](http://svdictionary.com/words/three-commas-club), our brain rewards us as if we've already achieved those things, it means that, momentarly, we feel the sensation of completing our goals and it makes us feel good.
+When we tell ourselves that we're going to write an album in the next few months or that we're going to be more productive next week or that we are going to have an amazing idea for a product that is going to make us a member of the [Three Commas Club](http://svdictionary.com/words/three-commas-club), our brain rewards us as if we've already achieved those things, it means that, momentarily, we feel the sensation of completing our goals and it makes us feel good.
 We get the reward even before starting the work and when the time to really do it... then we realize the long journey we still have ahead.

 ## What to do to stay motivated?